-- Exam form: The exam will include 4 parts: a) the written project proposal (made in groups), b) oral presentation by the group of the project proposal, 3) one group will act as oral opponent on another project and 4) participation in the full workshop. - A short description on how the exam form is connected to the learning objectives and teaching activities: This exam form will elucidate if student acquired all the achieved skills and competences. - Who will participate at the exam: Module coordinator and at least one other lecturer (internal examiner AAU) will participate in the exam.
-All students will participate in all examinations (the full workshop). - The practical holding of the exam: - a.
-A written project proposal should be made in groups and submitted in due time before the - b.
+- Exam form: The exam will include 4 parts: a) the written project proposal (made in groups), b) oral presentation by the group of the project proposal, 3) one group will act as oral opponent on another project and 4) participation in the full workshop. - A short description on how the exam form is connected to the learning objectives and teaching activities: This exam form will elucidate if student acquired all the achieved skills and competences.

+- Who will participate at the exam: Module coordinator and at least one other lecturer (internal examiner AAU) will participate in the exam.
+All students will participate in all examinations (the full "mini-conference"). - The practical holding of the exam/mini-conference": - a.
+A written project proposal should be made in groups and submitted in due time before the exam. - b.
 Each group will give an oral presentation at the examination. - c.
-Each group will act as opponents on another project proposal - Duration of the exam: a full day (6x45 min) will be allocated for the examination workshop - The course will be evaluated as passed/not passed
+Each group will act as opponents on another project proposal - d.
+Each group will receive feed-back from examiners (only on a group-based level, not individual) - Duration of the exam: a full day (6x45 min) will be allocated for the "mini-conference" The course will be evaluated as passed/not passed

-Profile: Medical Market access (MMA)

-Methods of Economic Evaluation in Healthcare

-Metoder til økonomisk evaluering i sundhedsvæsenet

-5 ECTS course module
+Profile: Medical Market access (MMA) Methods of Economic Evaluation in Healthcare Metoder til økonomisk evaluering i sundhedsvæsenet 5 ECTS course module